 - A horse registered as Standard in an approved foreign registry, is eligible for Standard registration with Standardbred Canada.

 - A horse imported from a country other than the United States is not eligible for registration unless it was identified by application of a permanent mark in the form of a lip tattoo or freeze brand before leaving its country of origin.

-- After an imported horse is registered with Standardbred Canada, it must be freeze branded, on the right side of its neck, by a Standardbred Canada Identification Technician with its assigned North American Freeze Brand number prior to breeding or racing.
+- After an imported horse is registered with Standardbred Canada, it must be identified by a Standardbred Canada Identification Technician by DNA testing.

 Following the above procedures for exporting and/or importing horses will streamline the required documentation procedure to the satisfaction of all concerned.